JasonSamraj/JasonSamraj/README.md

 -Hello, I’m @JasonSamraj
--I'm a former research and development engineer with 2+ year experince -Learning and exploring to be a Data analyst
+-I'm a former research and development developer with 2+ year experince -Learning and exploring to be a Data analyst
 -Open to collaborate on  technology forecasting, NLP-patent analysis and NPL analysis
 -email: s.j.jasonsamraj@gmail.com